-Every SaaS entrepreneur, CEO, SaaS sales or marketing professional has at one time or another felt the churn.
+Every SaaS entrepreneur, CEO, SaaS sales or marketing professional has at one time or another felt SaaS churn.
 And it hurts.

-Churn, customer attrition, abandonment, turnover, whatever name you choose to label it, means that your company is losing money and your customer retention efforts face trouble.
+Churn, customer attrition, abandonment, turnover, whatever name you choose to label it.
+It means that your company is losing money and your customer retention efforts face trouble.
 However, to approach life realistically (as every business owner should), one should not be disappointed when they cannot take money from everybody’s pockets.
 The path to success in the business world is taking money from the right customers’ pockets: the customers that need what you provide.

 If you are looking for a quick answer to the ideal rate of customer attrition, the answer is 0% churn.
 Yeah, uh, good luck with that…send us an email when that happens!

 There is a purpose why this article prefaces “customer attrition rate” with the word “reasonable”.
 It is going to happen.
 But if you have a rate of customer defection offset by your revenue, then your business is manageable.

 One of the greatest challenges for newer SaaS companies is figuring out how to not only get customers to try out your software, but to keep coming back for more.
 Even the established SaaS dominators have customer retention at the forefront of their priorities.

 However, customer attrition expectations and benchmarks vary from industry to industry.
 It would be foolhardy to assume that a SaaS vendor of project management software would expect the same percentage of churn as a sales management software vendor, as each industry has varying degrees of competition, market saturation, and unique buyer personas.